RetroOlympics/RetroOlympics.github.io/README.md

 - Remove seconds from start times
 - Signify play-in teams with tooltip explaining
+- Link to game challenge in result section
 - Show team card on hover
+- Show game card on hover

+Games:

+- Add link to the leaderboard if the game has one

 Refactoring: